John I Tzimiskes: Reign

 After his coronation in December 969, Tzimiskes dispatched his brother-in-law Bardas Skleros to subdue a rebellion by Bardas Phokas, a cousin of Tzimiskes who aspired to succeed their uncle as emperor.
 To solidify his position, Tzimiskes married Theodora, a daughter of Emperor Constantine VII.
 He proceeded to justify his usurpation by repelling the foreign invaders of the Empire.
 The tributary of Aleppo was soon assured under the Treaty of Safar.

-During his early reign he had to fight of Kievan Rus' encroachment on the Lower Danube.
-In 970 he sent his brother-in-law, Bardas Skleros, to push the Rus out of Thrace; Skleros defeated the Rus at Arcadiopolis.
+During his early reign he had to fight off the Kievan Rus' encroachment on the Lower Danube.
+In 970 he sent his brother-in-law, Bardas Skleros, to push the Rus' forces out of Thrace; Skleros defeated the Rus' army at Arcadiopolis.
 In 971, John Tzimiskes took the main army across Mt.
-Haemus, and besieged the fortress of Dorostolon (Silistra) on the Danube for 65 days, where after several hard-fought battles he defeated Grand Prince Sviatoslav I of Rus'.
+Haemus, and besieged the fortress of Dorostolon (Silistra) on the Danube for 65 days, where after several hard-fought battles he defeated Grand Prince Sviatoslav I of Kiev.
 Tzimiskes and Sviatoslav ended up negotiating a truce, in which weaponry, armor and provisions were exchanged for the famished Rus' departure.

 On his return to Constantinople, Tzimiskes celebrated a triumph, expanded the Church of Christ of the Chalke as thanksgiving, divested the captive Bulgarian Emperor Boris II of the Imperial symbols, and proclaimed Bulgaria annexed.
 He further secured his northern frontier by transplanting to Thrace some colonies of the Paulicians, whom he suspected of sympathising with their Muslim neighbours in the east.

-In 972, Tzimiskes turned against the Abbasid Empire and its vassals, beginning with an invasion of Upper Mesopotamia.
+In 972, Tzimiskes turned against the Abbasid Empire and its vassals, beginning with an invasion of upper Mesopotamia.
 A second campaign, in 975, was aimed at Syria, where his forces took Emesa, Heliopolis, Damascus, Tiberias, Nazareth, Caesarea, Sidon, Beirut, Byblos, and Tripoli, but failed to take Jerusalem.

 Death

 Tzimiskes died suddenly in 976 returning from his second campaign against the Abbasids and was buried in the Church of Christ Chalkites, which he had rebuilt.
-Several sources state that the Imperial chamberlain Basil Lekapenos poisoned the Emperor to prevent him from stripping Lekapenos of his ill-gotten lands and riches.
+Several sources state that the Imperial chamberlain Basil Lekapenos poisoned the emperor to prevent him from stripping Lekapenos of his ill-gotten lands and riches.
 Tzimiskes left all his own personal wealth to the poor and the sick.
 He was succeeded by his ward and nephew, Basil II, who had been nominal co-emperor since 960.
-He left his successor a strengthened and expanded Empire.
+He left his successor a strengthened and expanded empire.

+Assessment

+Finnish philologist and researcher Paavo Hohti asserts that Tzimiskes was one of "Byzantine's most capable military generals", noting his talents as a mediator and a reformer of religious institutions.
+According to Hohti, Tzimiskes' successful campaigns against the Rus and the Arabs allowed him to restore the ascendancy of the Eastern Roman Empire in the Balkans and Mesopotamia.